sdcarter/cat-weight-tracker/.amazonq/rules/project-context.md

 ## Development Practices

-- Everything is done via docker container
+- All development work is done via Docker containers
-- Do not perform pip, npm, pgsql or other commands locally
+- Never run pip, npm, pgsql or other package/dependency commands locally
-- Perform all operations inside of a development container
+- Always perform operations inside the development container
+- Use Task-based workflows for common operations (task launch, task test, etc.)
+- Follow SEMVER style commits (feat:, fix:, docs:, style:, refactor:, test:, chore:)
+- Never use package overrides in package.json; always add direct dependencies

 When suggesting changes or additions to the codebase, consider how they align with the existing architecture and development priorities.